-Cash equivalents are short term, highly liquid investments that are readily convertible to cash with insignificant risk of changes in value.
-For the purpose of the cash flow statement, cash and cash equivalents are presented of bank overdrafts.
+Cash equivalents are short-term, highly liquid investments that are readily convertible to cash with insignificant risk of changes in value.

 Segment Reporting

 Segment reporting is presented for enhanced assessment of the Group's risks and returns.
 A business segment is a group of assets and operations engaged in providing products or services that are subject to risk and returns that are different from those or other business segments.